*️️️️️️*️️️️The ability to communicate in German is essential**

 It should go without saying that drugs are completely forbidden for all staff and students.
 It is also not permitted to smoke in the apartment.
 For over 18s there is a designated smoking area on site.

 We are 3 km from the nearest village, with a small shop, church and pub.
 The nearest towns are about 20 minutes away but it's sometimes possible to get a lift there with teachers from school to do a bit of shopping or just have a cup of coffee.
 At weekends when we have Saturday school, there are bus trips to Coburg or other towns in the local area.

 Every 2 weeks boarders return home and Assistants use this time to relax or travel.
 There are buses to main train stations (Fulda or Lichtenfels) for these exeat weekends, which make them a great time for personal travel.
 Some assistants choose to accompany our international students to famous German cities for these weekends.

 Living in a rural part of Germany, on the border between the states of Bavaria and Thuringia (the border between former East and West Germany), can feel isolated and secluded at times; on the other hand, the nature can prove incredibly relaxing and therapeutic.

 We all lead our own busy and hectic lives and most of the teachers who live on site have families of our own.
 The Assistants who had an amazing time here were always the ones who share a common interest or hobby with staff members.
-I myself live on site, so I often enjoy a glass of wine (or a cup of tea) with assistants.
-As a Christian I'm also involved in our local church, and previous assistants (protestant, Catholic, free church and Mormon) have taken part in relatively regular bible study, services and youth group with myself and/ or other Christian members of staff.
+Staff members who live on site often enjoy a glass of wine (or a cup of tea) with assistants.
+As a Christian, I'm involved in our local church, and previous assistants (protestant, Catholic, free church and Mormon) have taken part in relatively regular bible study, services and youth group with myself and/ or other Christian members of staff.